githubdmn/code-js/nodejs-interview/interview-01.md

 `libuv` is a multi-platform C library that provides asynchronous event-driven programming support for building high-performance and scalable network applications.
-It's used as a core component in NodeJS runtime to handle I/O operations, such as network I/O, file system operations, and timers
+It's used as a core component in NodeJS runtime to handle I/O operations, such as:
+ - network I/O,
+ - file system operations,
-Non-blockingly and efficently
+ - and timers

 `libuv` serves as the underlying engine for handling I/O and event-driven programming in Node.js.
 It enables Node.js to efficiently manage asynchronous